-Intercounty offers rebates for the following appliances and equipment.
-IECA must be contacted within 60 calendar days from the receipt date and an original receipt and copy of the warranty must be provided.
-Intercounty must verify the new electric appliance or equipment by visually observing the appliances or equipment.
+Intercounty offers rebates for the following equipment.
+IECA must be contacted within 60 calendar days from purchase date and a copy of the original receipt must be provided.
+In some instances Intercounty may need to inspect new equipment prior to processing rebate.

-The rebate program is subject to availability of funds and NO used or rebuilt appliances or equipment will qualify for any portion of the program.
-All equipment must be installed in a permanent home on Intercounty's electrical system to qualify and must be under the original manufacturer's warranty.
+availability of funds and NO used or rebuilt equipment will qualify.
+All equipment must be installed in a permanent home on Intercounty's electrical system.

-If you have appliances or equipment that qualify for rebates or have further questions, please contact Member Services at 866-621-3679.
+If you have equipment that qualifies for a rebate or have further questions, please contact Member Services at 866-621-3679.